WesGough/Arkime/README.md

 ### Accessing Arkime
   - After installation, Arkime will be accessible through your Ubuntu Server IP address over port 8005
   - Congratulations!
 You have successfully installed Arkime!
-  - You can now head over to https://www.malware-traffic-analysis.net and downloads some malicious pcaps files onto the Ubuntu Server machine and open it up in Arkime to play around and sharpen up your skills!
+  - You can now head over to https://www.malware-traffic-analysis.net and download some malicious pcaps files onto the Ubuntu Server machine and open it up in Arkime to play around and sharpen up your skills!